embrace-io/embrace-docs/docs/android/features/tracing.md

 **We recommend using the latest Android SDK version for the most up-to-date API**.
 Even though Performance Tracing is enabled in earlier versions as well, they only support a subset of features described in this doc, which applies to versions 6.4.0 and above.
 :::

-The Embrace Performance Tracing API allows you to:
+The Embrace Tracing API allows you to:

 - Create real-time performance timers or record data for past operations.
     - For real-time tracing, we use a “stopwatch” concept that lets you start and stop a span's recording manually.